Home Articles 8 Best Gadgets for Architects: Essential Tools That Transform Design

 2. 3D Printers for Architectural Models

-3D printers have taken tangible prototyping to an entirely new dimension.
-They’ve transformed the way architects communicate spatial ideas — making it possible to hold a physical representation of a design within hours rather than days.
+3D printers have taken tangible prototyping to an entirely new level.
+They have transformed the way architects communicate spatial ideas, making it possible to hold a physical representation of a design within hours rather than days.
+For a focused look at printer choices, visit our guide to the best 3D printers for architectural model making.

 Why Architects Need a 3D Printer